alphalon/kotlin-scripting/README.md

 This framework also makes it easy to document and discover the commands that are available for a particular project or context.

-This document assumes the existence of a symlink or alias, named `ko`, references this project's `ko.sh` shell script.
+This document assumes the existence of a symlink or alias, named `ko`, that references this project's `ko.sh` shell script.
 See Installation for details.

 ### Features

 - Locates and executes an appropriate script for a given command
-- Documents available commands based on the current directory
+- Documents available commands based on the current directory (context)
 - Provides a shortcut to create new or edit existing scripts
 - Runs specific scripts in a designated directory (i.e., the project directory)

 ### Concepts

-- A _search root_ is a directory identified to possibly "contain" scripts.
-Examples includes the repository or project root directories, or the user home directory
+- A _search root_ is a directory identified to provide a context for running scripts.
+Examples include the repository or project root directories, or even the user's home directory
-- A _search directory_ is a subdirectory from a search root that actually contains the scripts to be executed
+- A _search directory_ is a subdirectory within a search root that contains the scripts to execute
 - The _search path_ is a list of directories that are searched in order to match a given command to a script

 The search path is determined by constructing search roots based on the current working directory and your project and/or repository structure every time you execute a command using the `ko` script.

+The default search roots include the module directory, project directory, repository directory, and home directory, searched in that order.
+The search dirs within these directories default to `bin` and `scripts`.

+In addition, the search path starts with the current directory and ends with the scripts directory located in `KO_HOME`.

 ### Usage